-You can see 84 constellations out of all 88 constellations from Ishigaki Island.
-When darkness covers the sea of Yaeyama, a sea of stars spreads before you through the night sky.
-The Yaeyama islanders (shimanchu) have long been particularly fascinated by the Pleiades among all the star clusters in the sky, referring to it as “murikabushi,” meaning star cluster, and have created many stories revolving around it, which continue to be passed down to the present.
-The starlit sky of the Yaeyama Islands, including Ishigaki Island, which is said to have a profile of starry sky that clears world standards, is the candidate site to be recognized as the first Starry Sky Conservation District of Japan.
+You can see 84 constellations out of a possible 88 constellations from Ishigaki Island.
+When darkness covers the sea of Yaeyama, a sea of stars spreads before you over the night sky.
+Among all the star clusters in the sky, the Yaeyama islanders (shimanchu) have long been fascinated by the Pleiades, referring to it as “murikabushi,” meaning star cluster, and have created many stories revolving around it that continue to be passed down to the present generations.
+The starlit sky of the Yaeyama Islands, including Ishigaki Island, which is said to have a profile for a starry sky that clears world standards, is a candidate site to be recognized as the premier Starry Sky Conservation District of Japan.

-Kabira Bay is a scenic spot representative of Ishigaki Island.
-One of the scenic spots that represent Okinawa is inside the bay where the pure white sand beach, the green color of nine small islands, the clear blue sky, and the gradience of blue all come together spectacularly.
+Kabira Bay is Ishigaki Island’s iconic scenic spot and truly represents the allure of Okinawa.
+Within the bay is a pure white sand beach, contrasting the green color of nine small islands, the clear blue sky, you can see intense gradients of blue, and it all come together spectacularly.
 While swimming is prohibited, you can enjoy watching the colorful tropical fish swimming from a glass boat.
 When visiting Ishigaki Island, this is certainly one place you don’t want to miss.

-By air : Naha Airport — New Ishigaki Airport (approx. one hour)
+By air : Naha Airport — New Ishigaki Airport (approximately 1 hour)

 *Direct flights available from Taiwan, Hong Kong.

-*Direct flights available from Tokyo, Osaka, Nagoya, and Fukumoka.
+*Direct flights available from Tokyo, Osaka, Nagoya, and Fukuoka.